kjx98/embark/site/source/docs/migrating_from_3.x.md

 This example deploys one contract, SimpleStorage, using the first of 10 accounts, generated from the mnemonic, which will be funded to 5 ETH.

-There will also be the Namesystem enabled, with a root domain of `test.eth`, meaning you will be able, in your tests, to do `EmbarkJS.Names.resolve('test.eth')` and it will resolve to the owner of the name (the default account).
+The Namesystem will also be enabled, with a root domain of `test.eth`, meaning you will be able, in your tests, to do `EmbarkJS.Names.resolve('test.eth')` and it will resolve to the owner of the name (the default account).

-Like before, those configs are all optional, but let you have more flexibility than before, with simpler config objects that are easier to understand.
+Like before, those configs are all optional; but they allow you more flexibility, with simpler config objects that are easier to understand.